 Having those practices in place isn’t the only thing yielding a secure environment—it’s monitoring and looking at the data from those technologies to see if you need to take action to address the gaps.

 It’s a lot, and Agio is here to help.
-Our MDR services continuously monitor what’s happening within your environment to identify and respond to bad actors or gaps in security.
-Our cyber governance program is a technical testing program that provides pen tests, risk assessment, and continuous validation on the policies and configurations that should be in place.
+Our Managed Detection & Response (MDR) services continuously monitor what’s happening within your environment to identify and respond to bad actors or gaps in security.
+Our Vendor Risk program ensures security and compliance by regularly diagnosing and managing the risks inherent to working with third parties.
+And our Cyber Governance program is a technical testing program that provides pen tests, risk assessment, and continuous validation on the policies and configurations that should be in place.
 Did you give a user access to an external system on a temporary basis, but didn’t close the loop?
 We’ll find it and fix it.

 Make It Adaptive

-Over the next year, users’ dependency on the office will continue to be diminished.
-When things get back to normal, how will you do things differently to ensure IT service is available on-call and precious data is secure?
+Over time, users’ dependency on the office will continue to diminish.
+How will you ensure IT service is available on-call and precious data is secure?

 Not only did your workload increase significantly when COVID-19 hit and forced everyone to work remotely, so did expectations.

-You need an IT service provider who is an extension of your team to supply remote support for your end-user community.
-We solve that problem for you.
-Agio’s services are consistent around the clock; you don’t have to rely on one or two key employees trying to keep up with new demands and workloads.
-We provide the support and coverage you need to meet the overall service expectation the user has for the IT department.
+When you partner with Agio, we become a natural extension of your team to supply proactive, predictive remote support for your end-user community.
+Our services are consistent around the clock; you don’t have to rely on one or two key employees trying to keep up with new demands and workloads.
+We provide the solutions and coverage you need to meet the overall service expectation your users have for the IT department.

 If you’re ready to have a conversation about increasing productivity, easing your burden, and saving money, give us a call.
 We’re here for you.